Poland rings EU alarm after Russian WW2 slurs

 "Attempts are [being] made to rehabilitate Stalin for the political goals of today's president of Russia.
 These attempts must be met with strong opposition from every person who has at least basic knowledge about the history of the 20th century," Morawiecki also said.

-He spoke after Putin, one week ago, called Poland's ambassador to Germany in 1938, Jozef Lipski, "a bastard, an anti-Semitic pig".
+He spoke after Putin, one week ago, called Poland's ambassador to Germany in 1938, Jozef Lipski, "a bastard, an antisemitic pig".

-Putin claimed that Lipski had offered to build a monument to Hitler in Warsaw if Hitler deported European jews to Africa to die.
+Putin claimed that Lipski had offered to build a monument to Hitler in Warsaw if Hitler deported European Jews to Africa.

 "Essentially they [the Poles] colluded with Hitler.
 This is clear from documents, archival documents," Putin said in a speech at the Russian defence ministry on 24 December, citing classified Soviet files.